Which type of person do you want to be?

 - Give a friend $500 and tell them to donate it to an organization you oppose if you don’t quit smoking.

-- Subscribe to Consider This, our free newsletter that will remind Future You to fight complacency and explore purposefully to make the most of their trip through life.
+- Subscribe to Consider This, our free idealetter that will remind Future You to be less complacent and more curious.

 From Enemy, to Friend, to Happiness